Ingenico-NPS-Latam/nps-sdk-ios/README.md

-The IOS SDK allows you to integrate recurrent payments in your existing iOS app.
+This is a iOS SDK that allows you to process payments directly from the client side and generate a Payment to Ingenico NPS servers without having any sensitive payment details passing through your servers.

+##  How It Works

+When a customer submits your payment form, nps-ios-sdk sends customer sensitive payment details to be encrypted and stored at Ingenico NPS servers and gives you a PaymentMethodToken to complete Payment process using our API.

-With this authorization key (or token), you can do anything with our API that requires payment information.
-Because you never handle any sensitive payment information, your PCI scope is drastically reduced.
+With this One-time-use PaymentMethodToken, you can do anything with our API that requires sensitive payment information.
+Through this mechanism you never handle any sensitive payment information and your PCI scope will be greatly reduced.

+**Basic Flow:**

++ Securily collecting sensitive payment details with NPS.js
++ Converting those payment details to a One-time-use PaymentMethodToken
++ Submitting the PaymentMethodToken to your server.
++ Use [Sale/Authorization Only](#payments) methods with the psp_VaultReference.PaymentMethodToken to finish the payment.

+**To Process payments with nps-android-sdk you should follow the following steps**

+<%= tag :img, :src => "/images/diagrams/SDK-clientes.png" %>

+1. Customer device ask to Merchant Backend for a clientSession ID
+2. Merchant Backend does CreateClientSession() on Ingenico NPS Latam
+3. Ingenico NPS Latam responses the CreateClientSession() with a clientsession ID
+4. The clientsession ID is sended to customer device
+5. Customer device uses clientsession ID to request CreatePaymentMethodToken() on Ingenico NPS Latam sending all sensitive payment details
+6. Ingenico NPS Latam responses with a Token (This token can be used just one time)
+7. Customer device sends the Token to Merchant Backend
+8. Merchant Backend requests any type of payment using the token received
+9. Ingenico NPS Latam responses the payment made.

-##  1. Download
+##   Download
 ###  Using the NpsSDK.framework
 1. Download the framework from the releases page.
 2. <a href="https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/Adding_a_Framework.html" target="_blank">Drop it in</a> your existing Xcode project.